nickesc/modpack-lock/README.md

 If a `modpack.json` file exists in the directory, the lockfile's dependency list will also be written to it.
 Run `modpack-lock init` to create this file.

+You can also use flags to generate lists of your content as README.md files or print .gitignore rules for files that are not hosted on Modrinth.

 Then, commit the `modpack.lock` (and `modpack.json`) to your repository and push it to your remote.

 ```text